kousiknandy/kousiknandy.github.io/_posts/2026-06-06-cisco-systems.md

 ## Impact at Scale

 What started as a foundational project in Bangalore grew into Cisco’s flagship product for Enterprise Networking.
-By 2021, our installation base surpassed **13,000 customers**, and I had the privilege of evangelizing the platform to a community of over a thousand application developers and partners.
+By 2021, our installation base surpassed **13,000 customers** (as of 2021), and I had the privilege of evangelizing the platform to a community of over a thousand application developers and partners.

 Building a team of 20 talented engineers from the ground up to realize this vision was one of the most rewarding aspects of my career.
 We didn't just build a tool; we built a scalable, secure, and automated ecosystem that defined the next generation of Intent-Based Networking (IBN).